Scarlet (2025 film): Production

 Mamoru Hosoda, the film's writer and director, stated that Scarlet will not use 2D animation nor "Hollywood-style CG", instead aiming for a different look.
 The film took four and a half years to produce, longer than Hosoda's previous films, due to incorporated digital techniques for a more detailed aesthetic, including facial expressions that are uncommon in anime.
-Hosoda stated: “The detail on a lot of the characters and models is something that would be extremely challenging to do with 2D, if not impossible.”
-Studio Chizu is producing the animation with the company also producing alongside Sony Pictures and Nippon Television.
+Hosoda stated: "The detail on a lot of the characters and models is something that would be extremely challenging to do with 2D, if not impossible."
+Action scenes featured the work of Baby Assassin's action director and stunt coordinator Kensuke Sonomura, as well as actress and stunt performer Saori Izawa, whose action movements served as a major reference for the character of Scarlet.
+Studio Chizu is producing the animation with the company also producing alongside Sony Pictures Releasing/Columbia Pictures, and Nippon Television.
 Yuichiro Saito, Toshimi Tanio, and Nozomu Takahashi are credited as producers.

 Release

+The film's joint-distribution is handled by Toho Co., Ltd. and Sony; on behalf of the latter company, Sony Pictures Classics distributes for the United States and Canada, while Sony Pictures Releasing International handles all other territories.
+Originally, Toho was set to only distribute in Japan, while Sony would distribute internationally under Columbia, before North American rights were transferred to Sony Pictures Classics.

-Toho is set to distribute the film in Japanese theaters on November 21, 2025.
-Originally, Sony was set to distribute the film internationally through Columbia Pictures, with them planning to release the film in North America two weeks later on December 12.
-However, in August 2025, the film's North American release was transferred to Sony Pictures Classics, with the company planning an awards-qualifying run later that year, followed by a wider theatrical release on February 6, 2026.
-Columbia retained its distribution rights elsewhere via Sony Pictures Releasing International.
+The film released in Japanese theaters on November 21, 2025.
+Initially planned to release the film in North America three weeks after on December 12, Scarlet was given an awards-qualifying run later that year, followed by a 1-week IMAX run on February 6, 2026 before finally expanding wide on February 13.

+Home media

+Scarlet was released for purchase and rent on digital streaming on March 17, 2026, and on Blu-ray, Ultra HD Blu-ray, and DVD on May 19.
+The movie was made available on Netflix in European and Asian regions in May 2026 and in the United States in June 2026.

 Reception

-On review aggregator Rotten Tomatoes, the film holds a 74% approval rating based on 19 critic reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 20 critics, indicating "mixed or average" reviews.

 Matthew Joseph Jenner from International Cinephile Society described the film as "not only a strong narrative work, but an accomplished visual and aural achievement", and noted "this is a film that will become more rewarding through multiple viewings".
 IndieWires film critic Adam Solomons referred to the film as a "visually impressive but narratively forgettable baroque fantasy".

+Critics and Shakespeare scholars also discussed the film as an adaptation of Hamlet.
+Writing for Sight and Sound, Blake Simons described Scarlet as a gender-swapped take on Hamlet that uses the play as a basis for exploring revenge and forgiveness.
+Shakespeare scholar Shoichirō Kawai, who provided research cooperation for the film, discussed its use of specific scenes and lines from Shakespeare.
+Sae Kitamura, another Shakespeare scholar, also discussed the film's relationship to Hamlet, including its political dimension and afterlife imagery.